 If a player has no research or loyalty, the maximum amount of claim per hour is 11%.
 With increasing amounts of research and loyalty, this claim per hour can go up to 30%.
 If there are defending troops in the defending city, this claim % per hour will be less than the maximum.
 Once a city is captured, all troops native to the defending city will desert, and all supporting troops will turn home to their native cities.
 The attacking force will remain as reinforcement to the city.

 If artillery units (Scorpions, Battering Rams, Warships) are sent, either as an Assault or Siege, to a defending castle, then after battle losses have been calculated, the remaining artillery units will do structural damage to the fortifications (dealt by Battering Rams, Warships) and buildings (dealt by Scorpions, Warships).
-In the case of the Temple building, the structural damage done is 4x.
+In the case of the Temple building, structural damage is done at a higher intensity to allow for their bigger costs.

 Structural damage done by artillery units is the same for Assault and Siege attacks; battle intensity refers only to the troop battle.